Tax Sale Information

 The legal owner of the property may redeem taxes sold at the tax sale.
 To redeem, the owner must pay to the treasurer’s office the amount of tax sold at the sale, a 3% penalty, 15% simple interest, and a redemption fee.
 Any subsequent year taxes paid by the certificate holder must also be paid, with interest, at the time of redemption.
 The purchaser can obtain a Tax Deed for the property if taxes are not redeemed by the property owner within five years from the date of the sale.

-If the legal owners or mortgages of property do not redeem the property within four years from the date of the sale, holders of Certificates of Purchase can apply for a tax deed by submitting an application showing that they have complied with strict notice requirements.
+If the legal owners or mortgagees of a property do not redeem the property within four years from the date of the sale, holders of Certificates of Purchase can apply for a tax deed by submitting an application showing that they have complied with strict notice requirements.
+Carbon County Treasurer's office cannot assist in assuring the form is completed correctly.
+Carbon County Treasurer's office is not authorized to provide legal advice, nor answer questions pertaining to legal issues.
 If all requirements have been met, the Certificate of Purchase holder will be given a tax deed to the property.